 Successful commercialization of therapeutic products is subject to many risks, including some that are outside our control.
 There are numerous examples of failures to fully exploit the market potential of therapeutic products, including by biopharmaceutical and device companies with more experience and resources than us.
-The products, including products that we commercialize ourselves and any products that we may develop or acquire in the future, and the product that is commercialized by our collaboration partner and future products that may be commercialized by a collaboration partner, may not gain market acceptance among physicians, patients, third-party payers and the healthcare community.
+Products that we commercialize ourselves (including any products that we may develop or acquire in the future) and the product that is commercialized by our current collaboration partner (including future products that may be commercialized by our collaboration partner) may not gain market acceptance among physicians, patients, third-party payers and the healthcare community.
 The degree of market acceptance of our or a collaboration partner's products depends on many factors, including the following: